stoodder/finchjs/pages/docs/overview.md

 			console.log("Some Route has been loaed! :D")
 			childCallback()

+		unload: (bindings, childCallback) ->
+			console.log("Some Route has been loaed! :(")
+			childCallback()

 		teardown: (bindings, childCallback) ->
-			console.log("Some Route has been torndown! :(")
+			console.log("Some Route has been torndown! :'(")
 			childCallback()
 	}

 #### See Also
-<a href="#docs/advancedTopics/Setup, Load, and Teardown" alt="Setup, Load, and Teardown" title="Setup, Load, and Teardown">Setup, Load, and Teardown</a>
+<a href="#docs/advancedTopics/Setup, Load, Unload, and Teardown" alt="Setup, Load, Unload, and Teardown" title="Setup, Load, Unload, and Teardown">Setup, Load, Unload, and Teardown</a>

 ## &nbsp;
 ## Finch.call()